ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

     -nic user
 ```

-On Ubuntu Welcome screen, click "Try Ubuntu".
-If you look into network settings, you can see the newly configured
+If you look into network settings within the VM, you can see the newly configured interface:
-interface:

 <img width="583" alt="image" src="images/network_details.png">